-If you do not have a concealed carry license, but you are found carrying a concealed firearm either on your body or in your vehicle, you may be charged with a misdemeanor that is punishable by up to 90 days in jail and fines of $1,000.
+If you do not have a concealed carry license, but you are found carrying a concealed firearm either on your body or in your vehicle, you could be charged with a misdemeanor that is punishable by a fine of up to $1,0000 and up to 90 days in jail.

 Washington prohibits the possession of any firearm while on the property of public or private elementary or secondary schools, school-provided transportation, or other facilities that are being exclusively used by a school.